Smile-SA/rating-operator-engine/README.md

 ### Configuration

-The configuration, named *RatingRuleModels*, can be sumed up as follow:
+The configuration, named *RatingRuleInstances*, can be sumed up as follow:

 - **Name**
 > The name of the rated metric.
 It is the name by which you'll be able to query your metric afterward.